 Putting love of the water into practice…

-Swimmers often talk about their love of water.
+Swimmers often talk about our love of water.
 But one way or another we fight the thing we love.

-With family members, for example, if I work a bit harder at using the energy of love, I might be less selfish, more tolerant, a better listener.
+If we work at using the energy of love in relationships, we might be less selfish, more tolerant, better listeners.

 I love the water for its consistent support.
-When I let it take me, it always helps me to release and expand.
-I just need to remember that this is what I want.
+It helps me to release and expand.
+It’s very reliable in this, I just need to remember this is what I want.

-As in the home, we can use the energy of love in the water, as a way to direct ourselves.
+As in the home, we can use the energy of love in the water, as a way to direct ourselves and enjoy a different outcome.

 When you’re learning to swim, you have to learn to trust the water to support you.
 This is both an emotional and a physical thing but too often we emphasise the physical (What do I have to do?).
 If you go into the water with an attitude of love, give yourself to it, soften into its support, trust it, you’ll make friends with it and have a friend for life.